-I offer psychodynamic counselling and psychoanalytic psychotherapy in Brighton and Hove.
+I offer psychoanalytic psychotherapy and psychodynamic counselling in Brighton and Hove.
 I currently work in Phoenix Therapy Practice.
-I am BACP accredited.
+I am BACP accredited and a professional member of AGIP/CPJA-UKCP.

 I offer sessions both face to face in the Phoenix Therapy Practice, 2 Osmond Road, Hove and online via Zoom.